Collin-Edwards/MIST_353_Assignment_5/README.md

 SkyOps is dedicated to revolutionizing the way airborne operations and aviation professionals plan their missions by integrating real-time weather updates and airport delay information into a single, user-friendly platform.
 Our aim is to enhance operational safety and efficiency by providing comprehensive weather briefings and delay insights for drop zones and airports worldwide.

-## End-User Actions and Corresponding Data Storage Needs
+## End-User Actions and Data Storage Needs

 To support the core functionalities of SkyOps, the following actions by end-users necessitate specific data storage and processing capabilities server-side: